-The shorts in competition at Flickerfest will vie for prizes including the Flickerfest Award for Best International Short Film, the Yoram Gross Award for Best International Animation, the Flickerfest Award for Best Australian Short Film and the Flickerfest Award for Best Documentary.
-A win in any of these categories qualifies the film for consideration for an Academy Awards nomination.
+As an Academy® Qualifying short film festival, the shorts in competition at Flickerfest are vying for prizes including the Flickerfest Award for Best International Short Film, the Yoram Gross Award for Best International Animation, the Panasonic Award for Best Australian Short Film and the Flickerfest Award for Best Documentary.